 The Board believes that each business is unique, and therefore, the appropriate board leadership structure will depend upon each company's unique circumstances and needs at the time.
 The positions of Board Chairman and Chief Executive Officer of the Company currently reside in one individual, David C. Adams.
 The Board believes at this time it is in the best interest of the Company and its stockholders for one person to serve as Board Chairman and Chief Executive Officer.
-Mr. Adams has been an employee of the Company for more than 16 years, having served in increasing levels of strategic, operational, and managerial responsibility.
+Mr. Adams has been an employee of the Company for more than 18 years, having served in increasing levels of strategic, operational, and managerial responsibility.
 He possesses in-depth managerial and operational knowledge of the Company and its industries, as well as the issues, opportunities, and challenges it faces.
 Thus, he is best positioned to provide direction and highlight issues that ensure the Board of Directors' time and attention are focused on the most critical matters.
 In addition, the Board has determined that this leadership structure is optimal because it believes that having one leader serving as both Chairman and Chief Executive Officer fosters decisive leadership, accountability, effective decision-making, and alignment on corporate strategy.
 Having one person serve as Chairman and Chief Executive Officer also enhances the Company's ability to communicate its message and strategy clearly and consistently to its stockholders, employees, customers, and suppliers.
 In light of Mr. Adams' experience and knowledge of the Company's business and industries, his ability to speak as both Chairman and Chief Executive Officer provides the Company with strong unified leadership.

 Mr. Adams fulfills his responsibilities in chairing the Board through close interaction with the Lead Independent Director.
-In May 2016, the Board appointed Albert E. Smith to serve in that capacity for a period of one year expiring in May 2017, or until his successor is appointed.
-The Board anticipates Dr. Allen A. Kozinski to assume the role of Lead Director in May 2017 to serve until his successor is appointed in or around May 2018.
-S. Marce Fuller served as Lead Independent Director for executive sessions from June 2015 through expiration of her term in May 2016.
+In May 2018, the Board appointed Albert E. Smith to serve in that capacity for a term of three years being renewed every year until 2021, or until his successor is appointed.
 The Board has structured the role of its Lead Independent Director to strike an appropriate balance between well-focused and independent leadership on the Board.
 The Lead Independent Director serves as the focal point for independent Directors regarding resolving conflicts with the Chief Executive Officer, or other independent Directors, and coordinating feedback to the Chief Executive Officer on behalf of independent Directors regarding business issues and Board management.
 The Lead Independent Director is expected to foster a cohesive Board that supports and cooperates with the Chief Executive Officer's ultimate goal of creating stockholder value.
-In this regard, the Lead Independent Director's responsibilities include convening and presiding over executive sessions attended only by nonemployee Directors, communicating to the Chief Executive Officer the substance of discussions held during those sessions to the extent requested by the participants, serving as a liaison between the Chairman and the Board's independent Directors on sensitive issues, consulting with the Chairman on meeting schedules and agendas, including the format and adequacy of information the Directors receive and the effectiveness of the meeting process, overseeing the Board's self-evaluation process, and presiding at meetings of the Board in the event of the Chairman's unavailability.
+In this regard, the Lead Independent Director's responsibilities include convening and presiding over executive sessions attended only by non-employee Directors, communicating to the Chief Executive Officer the substance of discussions held during those sessions to the extent requested by the participants, serving as a liaison between the Chairman and the Board's independent Directors on sensitive issues, consulting with the Chairman on meeting schedules and agendas, including the format and adequacy of information the Directors receive and the effectiveness of the meeting process, overseeing the Board's self-evaluation process, and presiding at meetings of the Board in the event of the Chairman's unavailability.